 - 22% said a poor hire negatively impacted client solutions

-How does video interviewing improve?speed to hire?
-There are so many ways:
+How does video interviewing improve speed to hire?
+Here are some ways:

 - Faster entry into the hiring process – recruiters can invite candidates directly into an on-demand video interview via social media.
 It’s not uncommon for recruiters to make the invite before leaving work for the day, and then come in to a pool of on-demand interview responses ready to be reviewed the next morning.